 Cooking time.
 The following cooking times are approximate.
 The exact cooking time might depend upon your altitude above sea level.

 Vegetables.
-At our altitude, we use 2 minutes 35 seconds to cook all vegetables (which are cut up so they cook easily.)
+At our altitude, we use about 2 minutes 15 seconds to cook all vegetables (which are cut up so they cook easily.)
 At sea level, the time should be a little shorter.
 Never cook vegetables more than 3 minutes.

 The pressure cooker works beautifully for vegetables.
 Vegetables require chopping up into chunks.
 Rutabaga, cauliflower leaves, celery and golden beets require cutting them into very thin slices.
 Here are more details:

 Beets, (golden only).
-Eat just a little two or three times a week.
+Eat just a thin slicee two or three times a week.
 Slice it very thin.

 Broccolini.
 This is quite delicate.

 Cabbage (red and Savoy).
-Cut up a few leaves.
+Cut up a small piece of leaf.

 Celery.
-Use just a little and slice it very thin so it cooks properly.
+Use just a very little and slice it very thin so it cooks properly.